bun create is optional — Bun works without any configuration. This command exists to make getting started faster.Template a new Bun project with

 terminal

-shadcn/ui itself uses TailwindCSS, bun create also adds the necessary TailwindCSS dependencies to your package.json and configures bunfig.toml to use Bun’s TailwindCSS plugin with Bun.serve() as described above.
+shadcn/ui itself uses TailwindCSS, bun create also adds the TailwindCSS dependencies to your package.json and configures bunfig.toml to use Bun’s TailwindCSS plugin with Bun.serve(), as described earlier.

-tsconfig.jsonto alias"@/*"to"src/*"or.(depending on if there is asrc/directory)components.jsonso that shadcn/ui knows its a shadcn/ui projectstyles/globals.cssfile that configures Tailwind v4 in the way that shadcn/ui expects${component}.build.tsfile that builds the component for production withbun-plugin-tailwindconfigured
+tsconfig.jsonto alias"@/*"to"src/*"or.(depending on whether there is asrc/directory)components.jsonso that shadcn/ui knows it’s a shadcn/ui projectstyles/globals.cssfile that configures Tailwind v4 the way shadcn/ui expects${component}.build.tsfile that builds the component for production withbun-plugin-tailwindconfigured

-bun create ./MyComponent.jsx is one of the easiest ways to run code generated from LLMs like Claude or ChatGPT locally.
+bun create ./MyComponent.jsx to run code generated by LLMs like Claude or ChatGPT locally.

 From npm